oxfordcontrol/COSMO.jl/README.md

 The article is available under Open Access [here](https://link.springer.com/article/10.1007/s10957-021-01896-x).

 ## 🤝 Contributing
 This package is currently in maintenance mode.
-We are trying to keep it compatible with new releases of JuMP/MOI.
-Contributions are always welcome.
+We are aiming to keep it compatible with new releases of JuMP/MOI.
+Helpful contributions are always welcome.
 Enhancement ideas are tagged as such in the [Issues](https://github.com/oxfordcontrol/ossdp/issues) section.
-- How to get started with developing and testing this package is described in the documentation.
+- How to get started with developing and testing this package is described in the documentation: [How-to-develop](https://oxfordcontrol.github.io/COSMO.jl/dev/contributing/#How-to-develop).
 - Please report any issues or bugs that you encounter.
 - As an open source project we are also interested in any projects and applications that use COSMO.
 Please let us know by opening a GitHub issue or [via email](https://migarstka.github.io/).